salvlan/CardBuilderPlayer/README.md

    - Run CardPlayer.java to start the flash card game.
    - Load saved cards and embark on quiz sessions to reinforce your knowledge.
 ## Getting Started
-To begin, clone this repository and follow the instructions within each class file to build and play with your flash cards.
+Clone this repository to set up your CardBuilderPlayer.
+Open the repository folder with your favorite IDE and start building and playing with your flash cards.
 ## Dependencies
 - Java SE Development Kit (JDK)
 ## Contributing